PhilaNgcamu/chat-app/README.md

 ### Acknowledgements

-Special thanks to the Tumi Gede and Navisha for providing the Figma designs and inspiration for the UI/UX of the application.
+Special thanks to the Tumi and Navisha for providing the Figma designs and inspiration for the UI/UX of the application.